Rose-STL-Lab/Zihao-s-Toolbox/README.md

 Choose an action [delete (local), remove (S3), download, upload, exit]:
 ```

-Note that * can match arbitrary levels of directories.
-Remember to use single-quote to avoid wildcard expansion in shell.

-The S3 bucket is syncing with your current directory by default.
-Download/Upload will preserve original file structure and create intermediate directories if needed.
+Use single quotes to prevent shell wildcard expansion.
+The S3 bucket will sync with your current directory by default, maintaining the original file structure and creating necessary directories.

 ### Kube Utilities

 #### Assumption

-Kube utilities assume
+Kube utilities assume:

-* Your job image is stored in a gitlab-registry
+- Your job image is in a GitLab container registry.
-* In the image, you have installed a conda environment with name `project_name` under `<conda_home>/envs/`.
+- The image contains a conda environment named project_name located at <conda_home>/envs/.

 #### Create Single Pod / Interactive